BrianPugh/cyclopts/docs/source/parameters.rst

    ╰─────────────────────────────────────────────────────────────────────────────────────╯

 This keeps the code as terse and clean as possible.
-However, if more control is required, we can use :class:`.Parameter` along with the builtin ``Annotated``.
+However, if more control is required, we can use :class:`.Parameter` along with the python builtin :obj:`~typing.Annotated`.
+Prior to Python 3.9, :obj:`~typing.Annotated` has to be imported from ``typing_extensions``; in more recent python versions it can be directly imported from the :mod:`typing` module.

 .. code-block:: python